idvorkin/idvorkin.github.io/_d/time-off-2024-08.md

 ### Health and Habits

-- I think I'm going to go easy on diet this trip (?)
+- **Diet** - I should be pretty close to steady state goal (165 ish).
+I guess don't go up more then 5 lbs

+  - Start of: May 175; June 170; July 165; August 160;
   - Go to grocery store and load up on healhty food
-  - Boiled eggs and cuconumorres
-  - Coleslaw
   - Bring my travel scale

-- Be OK going out for some meals and treats.
-But no gorging
-- Huh, weird....
-  - My brain wanted to go to store at 9pm and gorge
-  - Went to store, bought stuff (mostly helahty)
-  - but came home and was pretty full so didn't want to gorge
-  - Wow, tha twas great.
+- **Sleep** - Up every day at 5.

+  - When drifting cut caffiene
+  - Bring earplugs and sleep mask
+  - Nap while charing the Tesla

+- **Exercise** - This will probably the hardest.
+  - When out of town, bring a portable kit
+  - Figure out an outdoor setup

 ## Moments